an-erd/ble_beacon/README.md

 **Important:** If NFC is to be used, you must remove the preprocessor define  `CONFIG_NFCT_PINS_AS_GPIOS` to not use the NFC pins as GPIO pins but for NFC.
 If it is defined, pins P0.09 and P0.10 serve as GPIO pins.

 **Remark:** NFC functionality is not yet implemented but planned for a future release.
 The board already provides the points to attach the antenna with.

+### Example Data and Beacon used throughout this Document

+In this Readme we use a single BLE beacon device with the following address `D7:59:9D:1D:7B:6B`.
+In the different log files it may also appear in in reverse order without delimiter and in lower case as `6b 7b 1d 9d 59 d7`.
+The device name for this Beacon is set to `Bx0708` and will be constructed using its major and minor id which will be set to: Major ID `0x07` and Minor ID `0x08`, preceded by `Bx` (as in Beacon).

 ## Programming the Device